-Seriously delicious homemade granola you’ll always want in your life — fresh, crunchy, vanilla-scented nuts, grains and seeds baked with olive oil.
+Seriously delicious homemade granola you’ll always want in your life!
+This recipe makes a big batch of fresh, crunchy, vanilla-scented granola full of whole grains, nuts and seeds baked with olive oil.

 Oh, wow, this granola.

-All I can say is this stuff is deliciously addictive — salty, sweet and crunchy, with nicely formed clumps, lots of nuts, seeds and tangy dried fruit bits (if you’re into that).
+All I can say is this stuff is deliciously crave-able — salty, sweet and crunchy, with nicely formed clumps, lots of nuts, seeds and tangy dried fruit bits (if you’re into that).

 This is my go-to granola recipe, and has been for years.